 A: It can be achieved by placing shapes over the front of a character and matching the colors and sizes to make it appear as though it’s the back of a character.
-This really works best in close ups, like over-the-shoulder shots.
-In the new video maker you can group these shape to the character so that the shape follows when the head moves.
-This work-around can still be tricky, so we’re working to make “back of the head” shots easier in the future.
+This really works best in close-ups, like over-the-shoulder shots.
+In the new video maker, you can group these shapes to the character so that the shape follows when the head moves.
+This workaround can still be tricky, so we’re working to make “back of the head” shots easier in the future.

 Q: Can you add more than one camera movement to a scene in Vyond?

 A: No, only one camera movement per scene.
 To add a series of camera movements, add a scene, and the camera will start where it ended on the scene prior.

 Q: In Vyond, is there a way to manually adjust the secondary camera composition size to a custom size, not a relative static size?